-Domain: Instruction and Stude nt Achi ieveme nt lm plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A Tuny 22.
+Domain: Instruction and Student Achievement Im plement ation Sta tus Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet В A Fully 22.
 Teachers of SWDs who spend less than 80% of their day in general education classes use formative assessment data to identify effective instructional and behavioral interventions that, when implemented in general education and natural contexts, allow SWDs to make progress toward meeting IEP and learning goals.
 Special education teachers use formative assessment to identify student needs, adjust instruction, revise behavior plans and identify opportunities for learning in general education and natural contexts.
 Teachers of students in self-contained classrooms use formative assessment data to increase time SWDs receive instruction in general education classes, such as observational data to identify effective behavior supports for learning in the general - education classes, such as observational data to identify effective behavior supports for learning in the general education classroom.
-Teachers of students in self-contained classrooms use formative assessment data to increase time SWDs receive instruction in natural contexts, such as lunchroom, media center and school store.
-Y MTSS meeting minutes Sugge ested Measures: Sample assessments, MTS SS meeting minutes, classroom data, documentation show ing adjust ments in i nstruction or behav ior plans. educat Note: This indicator refers to the use of formative assessment data to ensure SWDs served in self-contained and resource settings have opportunities to receive educational services in general education classes.
+Teachers of students in self-contained classrooms use formative assessment data to increase time SWDs receive instruction in natural contexts, such Y On going progress monitoring Consultation/Collaboration logs Sugge as lunchroom, media center and school store.
+Suggested Measures: Sample assessments, MTSS meeting minutes, classroom data, documentation showing adjustments in instruction or behavior plans. educat Note: This indicator refers to the use of formative assessment data to ensure SWDs served in self-contained and resource settings have opportunities to receive educational services in general education classes.
 Assessment data are used to determine interventions and supports that follow the student into general education classes, rather than providing educational supports and services in a pull-out model.
 Comm ents:

-Domain: Instruction and Student Achievement lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α runy 23.
+Domain: Instruction and Student Achievement Im plementa ation Sta tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В Α , 23.
 There is a schoolwide approach to facilitate positive, interdependent relationships and social responsibility among all students with and without disabilities across all general education and natural contexts.
 The school has one or more schoolwide programs in place that address the following: Formal, academic and social peer support Social and community inclusion Anti-bullying Conflict mediation Student problem solving Character education Self-determination and self-advocacy Community service projects Global cultural and diversity awareness Teachers include team-building and class-building structures to create and support positive interactions among students with and without disabilities.
-School guidance counselor(s) are involved in identifying and coordinating schoolwide programs for anti-bullying, peer supports, etc. Y Personalization HOPE Good Deed Friday Sugge ested Measures: Peer support roster, roste r and syllabus of anti-bullying and character education pro grams, lis t of comm unity serv ice projec ts.
-Note: Aligns with District BPIE Indicator #22.
-Thes se programs can be formal or informal, but should involve t he entire school.
+School guidance counselor(s) are involved in identifying and coordinating schoolwide programs for anti-bullying, peer supports, etc. > Character education Guidance groups Anti-bullying assemblies Sanford Harmony kits Start with "Hello" initiative Sugge sted Measures: Peer support roster, roste r and syllabus of anti-bullying and character education pro grams, lis t of comm unity ser vice projec cts.
+Note: Note: Aligns with District BPIE Indicator #22.
+These programs can be formal or informal, but should involve the entire school.
 Comm ents: